Demo-Pro-Dev/sap/docs/oop-concepts.md

 ---

-## Tip

-Do not worry about advanced theory.
+#### Do not worry about advanced theory just yet.
 Just understand how objects represent real-world things.

 ---